James C. Magee

 James Carre Magee (January 23, 1883 – October 15, 1975) was an American medical officer and later Surgeon General of the United States Army from 1939 – 1943.
 He went with the American Expeditionary Force during World War 1 and worked as an assistant to the chief surgeon.

 Personal life

 James Magee was born on January 23, 1883, in County Donegal, Ireland to Edward Carre Magee and Elizabeth Armstrong Magee.
 He was the fourth son of a Pennsylvania businessman who was working in Ireland.
 The Magees returned to Pennsylvania where James Magee spent his youth.
 He attended Jefferson Medical College in Philadelphia, and received his M.D. in 1905.
 After graduating he joined the Medical Department as a contract surgeon in 1907 and was commissioned in the Medical Reserve Corps in 1908.
 He graduated from the Army Medical school in 1909 and joined the medical corps as a first lieutenant.
-He was part of the American Expeditionary force and went to France from 1917-1919.
+He was part of the American Expeditionary force and went to France from 1917 to 1919.